-There are 6 studies in the database on alpha-linolenic acid; the confidence rating is 33.
+There are 6 studies in the database on alpha-linolenic acid; the research rating is 33.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for alpha-linolenic acid as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for alpha-linolenic acid as a whole; there are also individual ratings for the claims below.

 The overall ratings above are an average of the individual claim ratings below.
 Individual claims may have higher or lower ratings compared to the supplement's overall rating.
 For example, some supplements may have excellent backing for one claim, but be completely useless for another.
 Click on a claim below for more information. dfafdafdsfasdfasd

 |Body Composition (weight, muscle, body fat) Claims||Effectiveness Rating||Research Rating|